justincalleja/justincalleja.github.io/source/_posts/elixir-streams-reload.md

 In HTTPoison's case, Erlang's [application:ensure\_all\_started/1](http://www.erlang.org/doc/apps/kernel/application.html#ensure_started-1) seems to be what's making this happen.

-In any case, starting iex and loading our app with `iex -S mix`, we can now start experimenting a bit:
+In any case, starting iex and loading our app with [iex -S mix](https://github.com/elixir-lang/elixir/wiki/FAQ#3-how-do-i-start-a-shell-iex-with-my-project-and-all-its-dependencies-loaded-and-started) (which starts a shell with the project and all of its dependencies loaded and started), we can now start experimenting a bit:

 ```elixir
 iex(1)> HTTPoison.get! "https://api.github.com/orgs/elixir-lang/repos"